mraible/mongock-docs/site/technical-overview/technical-overview.md

 5. Takes the next ChangeUnit and executes it.
     - If the ChangeUnit is successfully executed, Mongock persists an entry in the Mongock change history with the state SUCCESS and start the step 5 again.
     - If the ChangeUnit fails, the runner rolls back the change(natively in a transactional environments or manually with the method [@RollbackExecution](/migration#implementation) in non-transactional environments), persists the ChangeUnit as processed with state FAILED and aborts the migration.
 6. If the runner acomplished to execute the entire migration with no failures, it's considered successful.
-It relases the lock and finishes the migration.
+It releases the lock and finishes the migration.
 7. On the other hand, if any ChangeUnit fails, the runner stops the migration at that point and throws an exception.
-When Mongock is executed again, it will continue from the failure ChangeUnit(included)
+When Mongock is executed again, it will continue from the failure ChangeUnit(included).

 ### Architecture